Nityanand310/MS/4BCounter_CVSLclock/Readme.txt

 	circuit will not function properly if any of above is missed or changed. so set the again if they are missing.

-3. Please contact me incase of any unresolvable error as its functioning and i am not sure if any files is not properly configured nityanand.singh310@gmail.com
+3. contact incase of any unresolvable error, if any files is not properly configured nityanand.e21@nsut.ac.in

 Acknowledgents
 http://iitb.ac.in/